bayertom/IHFL/readme.md

 ![ABN](./data/Cone/clusters_abn.jpg)

-1.3.2 Setting the Facility cost
+1.3.2 Setting the facility cost

 User-defined facility cost can be set using the parameter "fc"